polarmobile/blackberry.polarmobile.childbrowser/README.md

 ## Known Issues/ TODO

-- handling of orientation changes
 - "back" and "forward" not functional
 - "pause" button
 - button to re-launch current web page in dedicated browser app
-- progress bar
 - throw event/ trigger callback when loading complete
-- the `close` method currently loads the page `about:blank` and then hides the browser, instead of completely destroying the WebView object
-    - _(when calling the [`dispose` method of QNXStageWebView](http://www.blackberry.com/developers/docs/airapi/1.0.0/qnx/media/QNXStageWebView.html) on our child WebView instance, the main WebWorks WebView is also disposed of)_

 ## Acknowledgements